amiralito/PERU/01_Database_preparation.md

 gunzip *.gz
 ```

-Then in R compile all into a single protein fasta file, which will be used to extract LRR-RK sequences from later.
-In this :
+Then in R compile all into a single protein fasta file, which will be used to extract LRR-RK sequences from:

 ```R
 # load the requierd packages